ScialdoneLab/MitoHEAR/README.md

 ```
 ## Down-stream analysis
 **MitoHEAR** offers several ways to extrapolate relevant information from heteroplasmy measurement.
 For the identification of most different bases according to heteroplasmy between two group of cells (i.e. two clusters), an unpaired two-samples Wilcoxon test is performed with the function **get_wilcox_test**.
-The heteroplasmy and the corresponding allele frequencies for a specific base can be plotted with **plot_heteroplasmy** and **plot_allele_frequency**.
+The heteroplasmy and the corresponding allele frequencies for a specific mitochondrial genomic position can be plotted with **plot_heteroplasmy** and **plot_allele_frequency**.
-If for each sample a diffusion pseudo time information is available, then it is possible to detect the bases whose heteroplasmy changes in a significant way along pseudo-time with **dpt_test** and to plot the trend with **plot_dpt**.
+If for each sample a diffusion pseudo-time information is available, then it is possible to detect the bases whose heteroplasmy changes in a significant way along pseudo-time with **dpt_test** and to plot the trend with **plot_dpt**.
-It is also possible to perform a cluster analysis on the samples based on distance matrix obtained from allele frequencies with **clustering_dist_ang** and to visualize an heatmap of the distance matrix with samples sorted according to the cluster result with **heatmap_plot**.
+It is also possible to perform a cluster analysis on the samples based on distance matrix obtained from allele frequencies with **clustering_dist_ang** and to visualize a heatmap of the distance matrix with samples sorted according to the cluster result with **heatmap_plot**.
 This approach could be usufel for lineage tracing analysis.
-For more exaustive information about the functions offered by **MitoHEAR** see **Tutorials section** below and the help page of the single functions. (**?function_name**).
+For more exhaustive information about the functions offered by **MitoHEAR** see **Tutorials section** below and the help page of the single functions. (**?function_name**).

 ## Tutorials

 The following tutorials are completely reproducible within the package **MitoHEAR**:

 ### **[cell_competition_mt_example_notebook.Rmd](https://github.com/ScialdoneLab/RNAheteroplasmynew/tree/master/vignettes/cell_competition_mt_example_notebook.Rmd):**
-This tutorial uses single cell RNA seq mouse embryo data ([Lima *et al.*, 2021](https://www.nature.com/articles/s42255-021-00422-7?proof=t))(Smart-Seq2 protocol).
+This tutorial uses single-cell RNA-seq mouse embryo data ([Lima *et al.*, 2021](https://www.nature.com/articles/s42255-021-00422-7?proof=t))(Smart-Seq2 protocol).
 The heteroplasmy is computed for the mouse mitochondrial genome.
-Identification and plotting of most different bases according to heteroplasmy between clusters (with **get_wilcox_test**, **plot_heteroplasmy** and **plot_allele_frequency**) and along pseudo time (with **dpt_test** and **plot_dpt**) are shown.
+Identification and plotting of the most different bases according to heteroplasmy between clusters (with **get_wilcox_test**, **plot_heteroplasmy** and **plot_allele_frequency**) and along pseudo-time (with **dpt_test** and **plot_dpt**) are shown.
-The top 10 bases with highest variation in heteroplasmy belong to the genes mt-Rnr1 and mt-Rnr2 and in these positions the heteroplasmy always increases with the diffusion pseudo time.
+The top 10 bases with highest variation in heteroplasmy belong to the genes mt-Rnr1 and mt-Rnr2 and in these positions the heteroplasmy always increases with the diffusion pseudo-time.

 ### **[cell_competition_ercc_example_notebook.Rmd](https://github.com/ScialdoneLab/RNAheteroplasmynew/tree/master/vignettes/cell_competition_ercc_example_notebook.Rmd):**
-This tutorial uses single cell RNA seq mouse embryo data ([Lima *et al.*, 2021](https://www.nature.com/articles/s42255-021-00422-7?proof=t))(Smart-Seq2 protocol).
+This tutorial uses single-cell RNA-seq mouse embryo data ([Lima *et al.*, 2021](https://www.nature.com/articles/s42255-021-00422-7?proof=t))(Smart-Seq2 protocol).
 The heteroplasmy is computed for ERCC-Spike-In bases, as a technical control.
-We should not see a significant variation in heteroplasmy between clusters or along pseudo time, since the only source of variation for ERCC is technical and not due to biological reasons.
+We should not see a significant variation in heteroplasmy between clusters or along pseudo-time, since the only source of variation for ERCC is technical and not due to biological reasons.
 Identification and plotting of most different bases according to heteroplasmy between clusters (with **get_wilcox_test**, **plot_heteroplasmy** and **plot_allele_frequency**) and along pseudo time (with **dpt_test** and **plot_dpt**) are shown.

 ### **[cell_competition_bulk_data_mt__example_notebook.Rmd](https://github.com/ScialdoneLab/RNAheteroplasmynew/tree/master/vignettes/cell_competition_bulk_data_mt_example_notebook.Rmd):**
-This tutorial uses bulk RNA seq data from data from two mtDNA cell lines( [Lima *et al.*, 2021 ](https://www.nature.com/articles/s42255-021-00422-7?proof=t)).
+This tutorial uses bulk-RNA seq data from two mtDNA cell lines( [Lima *et al.*, 2021 ](https://www.nature.com/articles/s42255-021-00422-7?proof=t)).
 Since the mt DNA sequence of the two cell lines BG(Loser-95%) and HB(Winner-24%) is available (https://www.ncbi.nlm.nih.gov/nuccore/KC663619.1  and https://www.ncbi.nlm.nih.gov/nuccore/KC663620.1), we identify the bases that are different from the reference genome and then check that in these positions the level of heteroplasmy given by **MitoHEAR** is very close to the one expected.
 Cluster analysis among samples based on allele frequency values (done with **clustering_dist_ang**) reveals that we can perfectly distinguish between the two cell linegaes only by looking at the heteroplasmy values of the mitochondrial bases.

 ### **[lineage_tracing_example_notebook.Rmd](https://github.com/ScialdoneLab/RNAheteroplasmynew/tree/master/vignettes/lineage_tracing_example_notebook.Rmd):**
-This tutorial uses single cell RNA seq mouse embryo data from  [Goolam *et al.*, Cell, 2016 ](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3321/?query=antonio+scialdone)(Smart-Seq2 protocol).
+This tutorial uses single-cell RNA-seq mouse embryo data from  [Goolam *et al.*, Cell, 2016 ](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3321/?query=antonio+scialdone)(Smart-Seq2 protocol).
 There are embryos at different stages from 2-cells to 8-cells stage.
-At each stage, for every cell it is known the embryo of origin.
+At each stage, the embryo of origin for each cell is known.
-We illustrate how cluster analysis based on allele frequencies information (performed with **clustering_dist_ang**) could be used in order to perform a lineage tracing analysis, by grouping together cells which are from the same embryo.
+We illustrate how cluster analysis based on allele frequencies information (performed with **clustering_dist_ang**) could be used in order to perform a lineage tracing analysis, by grouping together cells that are from the same embryo.